 Dr. Julie Wolter is originally from the suburbs of Chicago Illinois and resided in New Hampshire for sixteen years until moving to Rhode Island in May of 2019 to be with her husband.
 She worked at Riverbend Community Mental Health in Concord, New Hampshire until she began full time private practice in 2007.
 In addition to private practice and maintaining the position of President of the New Hampshire Psychological Association Education Foundation, Julie is a passionate advocate for mental health and substance use treatment for New Hampshire, continuing to serve as Chair of New Hampshire Psychological Association’s Behavioral Healthcare Advocacy Committee.
 Julie’s interests include leather-making, her guinea pigs, and learning about investing.
 She hopes to build NHPAEF as a conduit of education for legislators on the importance of access to mental health care for all NH residents as well as to support the students of psychology on their journey from training to career.

-Dr. Celene Barnes is the newest member of the Education Foundation Board.
+Dr. Celene Barnes joined the Education Foundation Board in 2020.
 Raised in Massachusetts, she spent over a decade in California where she completed both her undergrad and graduate degrees.
 Celene studied at the California School of Professional Psychology, San Diego and graduated in 2002.
 Inspired by her work as a peer counselor while an undergraduate student at UC Davis, Celene focused her training and clinical experiences at CSPP in the areas of college mental health and sport psychology.
 She returned to New England in 2003 to complete her post-doctoral fellowship at Salem State University Counseling and Health Services and then joined the MIT Mental Health Services department as a full-time staff psychologist.
 Celene opened her private practice in Nashua in 2011 and has equally enjoyed her clinical work and being a small business owner.
 Celene joins the Education Foundation Board with a passion for advocating for access to mental health care for all New Hampshire residents.